Midland American English: Vocabulary

 Today, the Midland is considered a transitional dialect region between the South and Inland North; however, the "South Midland" is a sub-region that phonologically speaking fits more with the South and even employs some Southern vocabulary, for example, favoring y'all as the plural of you, whereas the rest of the (North) Midland favors you guys.
 Another possible Appalachian and South Midland variant is you'uns (from you ones), though it remains most associated with Western Pennsylvania English.

 Charleston

 Today, the city of Charleston, South Carolina, clearly has all the defining features of a mainstream Midland accent.
-The vowels /oʊ/ and /u/ are extremely fronted, and yet not so not before /l/.
+The vowels /oʊ/ and /u/ are extremely fronted, though not so much before /l/.
 Also, the older, more traditional Charleston accent was extremely "non-Southern" in sound (as well as being highly unique), spoken throughout the South Carolina and Georgia Lowcountry, but it mostly faded out of existence in the first half of the 20th century.